ZhouYing-SEU/Page-of-Zhou-s-Research-Group/content/publication/Simulating staff activities in healthcare environments/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'If-then rules for events'
+  caption: 'Agent walking trajectories in event-level tests'
   focal_point: ""
   preview_only: false